ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

 .. _ExptDirStructure:

-.. list-table:: *Files and subdirectory initially created in the experiment directory*
+.. list-table:: *Files and subdirectories initially created in the experiment directory*
    :widths: 33 67
    :header-rows: 1

    * - File Name
      - Description
    * - config.yaml
-     - User-specified configuration file, see :numref:`Section %s <UserSpecificConfig>`
+     - User-specified configuration file (see :numref:`Section %s <UserSpecificConfig>`)
    * - data_table
      - :term:`Cycle-independent` input file (empty)
+   * - fd_ufs.yaml
+     - The name of the field dictionary file.
+This file is a community-based dictionary for shared coupling fields and is automatically generated by the NUOPC Layer.
    * - field_table
-     - :term:`Tracers <tracer>` in the :ref:`forecast model <ufs-wm:field_tableFile>`
+     - :term:`Tracers <tracer>` in the :ref:`forecast model field_table <ufs-wm:field_tableFile>`
+   * - fix_am
+     - Directory containing the global fix (time-independent) data files (or symlinks to the fix files) for various fields on global grids (which are usually much coarser than the native FV3-LAM grid).
+   * - fix_lam
+     - Directory (initially empty) that will contain the regional fix (time-independent) data files (or symlinks to the fix files) that describe the regional grid, orography, and various surface climatology fields on the native FV3-LAM grid.
    * - FV3LAM_wflow.xml
      - Rocoto XML file to run the workflow
    * - input.nml